landelare/ue5coro/Docs/Latent.md

 It's roughly equivalent to `while (!Function()) co_await NextTick();`, but the provided function is internally called on a fast path, without repeatedly resuming and suspending the coroutine.

+This function assumes that `Function` is not world-sensitive.
+If it uses GWorld, make sure it can handle it changing, or prevent world changes.

 Example:
 ```cpp